robenkleene/development-references/codecs.md

 ProRes for editing and H.264 for sharing.

+## Choosing

+- Use `MP4` / `H.264` for small file sizes, e.g., before uploading.
+This doesn't support transparency.
+- Use `QuickTime` / `ProRes` for lossless quality while editing.
+This supports transparency.
+- PNG image sequences are also good while editing.
+This supports transparency.

 ## Transparency

 Two codecs that support transparency are `Apple ProRes 4444` and `Animation`, both in the QuickTime container.
 In Adobe Media Encoder, select `Depth` to one of the `+ alpha` versions.